saifrafathassan/medical-hope/README.md

 <h2>About the project</h2>

-  <p><b>Medical Hope</b> Medical Hope is an online clinic website that allows users To reserve the appropriate time and view the history of the doctors and see our cases studies</p>
+  <p><b>Medical Hope</b> is an online clinic website that allows users To reserve the appropriate time and view the history of the doctors and see our cases studies</p>

 <p>Credits for the design goes to <a href='https://elements.envato.com/'>envatoelements</a></p>